 #1 – Communicate: Be communicative and accessible to your tenants before, during, and after their stay.
 Doing so prevents unnecessary misunderstandings and provides an important personal connection between you and them.
 You are no longer an anonymous business contact but the kind, solicitous person who owns and loves the home.

-#2 – Be pro-active: Don’t assume your tenant will submit a review – ask them for one.
+#2 – Be pro-active: Don’t assume your tenant will submit a review – ask them for one!
 Whether in person, by phone, by email, or using your listing’s Request Form feature – don’t be shy!
 Vacationers understand even better than homeowners the value of reviews and are often happy to write one.
+(See our post about soliciting guest reviews from your guests.)

 #3 – Don’t delay: Strike while the iron’s hot, while the memories of their idyllic stay in your home are still fresh and compelling.
 Asking past tenants for feedback 6 months after they leave and in the middle of winter is less apt to meet with success.
 Build your request for feedback into your regular, post-rental procedure.